Offer, confirmation and registration - LPC

 In late August you will receive an invitation to in-person registration with your specified time for registration and giving you details of the events taking place on this date.

-In-person registration for the LPC will be 10 September 2018.
+In-person registration for the LPC is provisionally scheduled to be 9th September 2019.

 You will receive your timetable for the first two weeks (Foundation Period) by email in late August.
 You will receive your timetable for the rest of the term during the Foundation Period.